Formula Student Team Delft

 The Formula Student Team Delft (FS Team Delft) is a Dutch Formula Student team based in Delft and composed mostly of students from the Delft University of Technology.
 The team is known for designing constructing lightweight Formula Student racing cars and competing in the global Formula Student competition since 2001.
 Having won Formula Student UK three times (2011, 2014, 2015) and Formula Student Germany six times (2008, 2010, 2011, 2012, 2013, 2015), FS Team Delft is currently among the highest ranked teams in the Formula Student competition.

 Team philosophy

 Team composition

-The FS Team Delft consists of roughly 65 to 85 team members cooperating to design and produce a fast, energy efficient and reliable racing car within one academic year.
-The team consists of undergraduate students as well as graduate students, representing nearly every faculty at the TU Delft, putting FS Team Delft among the largest and most varied teams of the TU Delft and the competition.
+The FS Team Delft consists of 65 to 85 team members working to design and produce a fast and energy-efficient racing car within one academic year.
+The team consists of undergraduate students as well as graduate students, representing several faculties at the TU Delft, putting FS Team Delft among the larger and varied teams of the TU Delft and the competition.